 The reference ladder uses the reference voltage (VREF) to derive two new voltage references, VUP and VDOWN.
 VUP and VDOWN are configured using THUP and THDOWN respectively in the TH register.
-VREF can be derived from any of the available reference sources, configured using the EXTREFSEL and REFSEL registers as illustrated in Comparator in single-ended mode on page 123.
+VREF can be derived from any of the available reference sources, configured using the EXTREFSEL and REFSEL registers as shown in the following figure.
 When AREF is selected in the REFSEL register, the EXTREFSEL register is used to select one of the AINO-AIN7 analog input pins as reference input.
 The selected analog pins will be acquired by the comparator once it is enabled.

-Figure 39: Comparator in single-ended mode
+Figure 41: Comparator in single-ended mode